 How is personalized, competency-based learning different than traditional learning?
 Below, we illustrate key differences between learning focused on personalized mastery vs. a more traditional approach to education, specifically in core areas such as school culture, learning continuum, learning pace, instruction, assessment and grading policies.

-- Personalized, Competency-Based Learning: Students have a range of learning experiences at school, online and in the community.
+In personalized learning, students have a range of learning experiences at school, online and in the community.
 Diverse partners create individual learning pathways to accommodate student interests and learning styles.

-- Traditional Education: Assessments at set times to evaluate and classify students.
+In traditional education, assessments at set times to evaluate and classify students.
 One opportunity to take the summative assessment at the end of the year.

-- Personalized, Competency-Based Learning: A comprehensive assessment system is an essential part of the learning system.
+In personalized learning, a comprehensive assessment system is an essential part of the learning system.
 Formative assessments guide daily instruction.
 Summative assessments show mastery; taken when ready and multiple chances to demonstrate mastery.

-- Traditional Education: Grades are norm-referenced, reflect course standards, are typically based on weighted quarters and a final exam.
+In traditional education, grades are norm-referenced, reflect course standards, are typically based on weighted quarters and a final exam.

 In personalized learning, grades reflect the degree of mastery of competencies.
 If students do not earn course credit, records indicate competencies that need to be re-learned instead of the entire course.

 In traditional education, students are expected to master grade level college and career ready standards.